 There is a total of 56 Greek islands in the complex known as the Cyclades islands, 24 out of the 56 islands are inhabited, while the remaining 32 are mostly islets and rocks, some of these, however, have an important archaeological value.
 The spiritual center of the Cyclades islands could be considered to be the island of Santorini, for although Santorini is located to the south geographically, it is to this picturesque, beautiful, volcanic island that most people visit first, before the other islands.

-The Greek islands that form the shape of a fan on the eastern side of the island of Santorini which include the popular islands of Naxos, Paros and Mykonos used to be popular for back-packers and island hoppers, whereas quieter islands located on the eastern side of Santorini include the small, almost virgin islands of Donoussa and Iraklia, the beautiful island that is located last in the line to the east is the island of Androsland of Andros.
+The Greek islands that form the shape of a fan on the eastern side of the island of Santorini which include the popular islands of Naxos, Paros and Mykonos used to be popular for back-packers and island hoppers, whereas quieter islands located on the eastern side of Santorini include the small, almost virgin islands of Donoussa and Iraklia, the beautiful island that is located last in the line to the east is the island of Andros.

 The Cyclades islands located on the western side of Santorini, create another chain, a line of beautiful islands, each self-contained in its own unity, however, they share the same culture that is linked by their history and the ferry connections.
 The western Cyclades islands are the islands of Serifos, Sifnos, Milos, Kythnos, and Kea, then the two islands of shame, Makronissos island and Giaros island which are not touristic islands and are considered to be the islands of shame for the Greeks.